 It’s too hot for Christmas jumpers, so we like to wear festive t-shirts, headbands and earrings.

 Australia is very multicultural, so many people do not celebrate Christmas.
 As a whole however, it is a tradition that the country formally recognises and celebrates.
+If you’re travelling as a family, why not read some kids books about Christmas in Australia before you depart?

 What Christmas decorations you can expect to see in Australia